Bubbling and extinction for some fast diffusion equations in bounded domains: Introduction

 When $n=3$, it was shown in Brezis-Nirenberg \cite{BN} that the situation for the stationary equation \eqref{eq:BNstationary} changes drastically from dimensions $n\ge 4$.
 The positivity of $b$ is not sufficient to give a minimal energy solution of \eqref{eq:BNstationary}.
 Druet \cite{Druet} showed that the necessary and sufficient condition is the positivity of the regular part of the Green's function of $-\Delta-b$ at a diagonal point.
 There should be similar changes for the parabolic equation \eqref{eq:BN-3} as well.

 When $b=0$, Sire-Wei-Zheng \cite{SWZ} recently proved the existence of some initial data such that the solution of \eqref{eq:BN-3} blows up at finitely many points with an explicit blow up rate as $t\to\infty$, using the gluing method for parabolic equations in the spirit of Cort\'azar-del Pino-Musso \cite{CdM} and D\'avila-del Pino-Wei \cite{DdW}.
 This generalizes and provides rigorous proof of a result of Galaktionov-King \cite{GKing} for the radially symmetric case, where the solution blows up at one point.
 A class of type II ancient solutions to the Yamabe flow, which are rotationally symmetric and converge to a tower of spheres as $t\to-\infty$, was constructed by Daskalopoulos-del Pino-Sesum \cite{DdS}.
-Bubble tower solutions for the energy critical heat equation were constructed in del Pino-Monica-Wei \cite{dMW}.
+Bubble tower solutions for the energy critical heat equation were constructed in del Pino-Musso-Wei \cite{dMW}.
 It is conjectured in Sire-Wei-Zheng \cite{SWZ} that bubble tower solutions to \eqref{eq:BN-3} with $b=0$ also exist.
 Nevertheless, if it is the global case ($\Omega$ replaced by $\R^n$), then it has been proved by del Pino-S\'aez \cite{delSaez} that the solution of \eqref{eq:BN-3} for $b=0$ with fast decay initial data will converge to a nontrivial stationary solution, which is in fact a standard bubble.

 To prove Theorem \ref{thm:critical}, we will adapt the blow up analysis of Struwe \cite{St}, Bahri-Coron \cite{Bahri-C}, Schwetlick-Struwe \cite{SS} and Brendle \cite{Br05}.
 See also Chen-Xu \cite{CX} and Mayer \cite{Mayer} for similar analysis of scalar curvature flows.
 Here, we define a curvature type quantity $\mathcal{R}$, and derive its equation along the parabolic equation \eqref{eq:BN-3}.
 Due to the lack of information of $\mathcal{R}$ on the boundary $\partial\Omega$, extra work is needed to obtain estimates for $\mathcal{R}$.
 Here the optimal boundary regularity proved in our previous paper \cite{JX19} is crucial.
 Part of the blow up analysis in this paper remains valid when $b=0$ or $n=3$.
-The condition $n\ge 4$ and $b>0$ is used in the final step to rule out bubbles.
+The condition $n\ge 4$ and $b>0$ is used in the final step (i.e., Corollaries \ref{cor:pure-singular} and \ref{cor:regular+singular}) to rule out bubbles, which is in the same spirit of Brezis-Nirenberg \cite{BN} in obtaining compactness of minimizing sequences.

 Our proof of the polynomial decay rates in Theorem \ref{thm:critical} can be applied to prove the polynomial rate of the convergence of the relative error for the Sobolev subcritical fast diffusion equation \eqref{eq:subcritical2} in all smooth domains.
 We also provide an alternative proof the exponential convergence result of Bonforte-Figalli \cite{BFig} for $\Omega$ satisfying \eqref{condition2}. \begin{thm} Suppose $p\in (1,\frac{n+2}{n-2})$ if $n\ge 3$, and $p\in(1,\infty)$ if $n=1,2$.
 Let $u$ be a classical nonnegative solution of \eqref{eq:subcritical} with extinction time $T^*>0$.
 Let $v$ be defined by \eqref{eq:subchanging_variables}.
 Then there is a stationary solution $v_\infty$ of \eqref{eq:subcritical2}, and two positive constants $\theta$ and $C$ such that